microsoft/DbgShell/Contributing.md

 an exception happens (including handled ones, which happen more than you might think), VS is slow to deal with it).
 It is useful to sometimes just run DbgShell.exe _not_ under the VS debugger, to see what the perf is _actually_ like.

+If you do run under the VS debugger, you may need to adjust some Exception settings because VS likes to stop when things like PipelineStoppedExceptions go through DbgProvider.dll.
+(You can do it as they hit.)

 Once DbgShell.exe launches, you'll end up at a "`Dbg:\`" prompt.
 You can run "`Import-Module DbgShellTest`" to manually load testing functionality, but the shortcut is